node-machine/rttc/README.md

 | Buffer (Node bytestring) | `<Buffer 61 62 63>`                       | `null`                               |

-> Note that undefined values in arrays and undefined values of keys in dictionaries will be stripped out, and circular references will be handled as they are in `util.inspect(val, false, null)`.
+> Note that undefined values in arrays and undefined values of keys in dictionaries will be stripped out, and circular references will be handled as they are in `util.inspect(val, {depth: null})`.